 An early drawing proposed a building based on San Micheles' fortified gateway in Verona.
 It was to have a raised central feature with a panel for a Latin inscription.
 However, this proposal was scrapped and replaced with this enormous hexagonal open building which has massive walls faced with flint inside and out.
 Each side has a vast arch flanked by Tuscan columns, as well as smaller arches, and rectangular openings.
 Inside there are numerous arched and rectangular recesses or niches designed to hold memorial slabs, busts or urns.

 On the roof are huge vases of Coade stone.
-The latter were produced by the inimitable Mrs. Coade from her factory at Lambeth, which she had started in 1769.
-Coade stone is a form of kiln fired pottery, which is immensely durable and impervious to weathering.
-The Mausoleum is unique and does not appear to be derived from any antique structure.
+The latter was produced by the inimitable Mrs Coade from her factory at Lambeth, which she had started in 1769.
+Coade stone is a form of kiln-fired pottery, which is immensely durable and impervious to weathering.
+The Mausoleum is unique and does not appear to be derived from an antique structure.

 The name 'Mausoleum ' is not really appropriate for a large enclosed private burial ground.
 The word signifies a magnificent tomb and originated from that of King Mausolus of Carina in Asia Minor which was erected by his wife, Artemesia, in the 4th.
 Century BC.
 Mausolus and Artemesia were not only husband and wife but also brother and sister.
 Marriages of this sort, although abhorrent to the Greeks, were not uncommon in antiquity among the ruling families of the East and may have been motivated by a desire to keep the royal blood pure.
 Mausolus died in 353/2 BC after a successful rule of 24 years.
 Artemesia two years later.